Etherland/ELAND/README.md

 Upon Contract Construction:
 - Maximum supply is pre-minted
 - Address of the contract owner is initialized
-- Supply is partionned and distributed to 3 different wallets :
+- Supply is partionnalized and distributed to 3 different wallets :
 	- Team wallet : 10% of the maximum supply is allocated to the team
-	- Reserve : 20% of the maximum supply is allocated as a reserve
+	- Reserve : 20% of the maximum supply is allocated to the reserve
-	- Owner : 70% of the maximum supply is transfered and kept by the contract owner
+	- Owner : 70% of the maximum supply is transfered to the contract owner

-We cloned OpenZeppelin code for `SafeMath`, `Ownable`, `Burnable`, `Pausable` and `StandardToken` logic.
+We cloned OpenZeppelin code for `SafeMath`, `Ownable`, `Burnable`, and `StandardToken` logic.

 	* `SafeMath` provides arithmetic functions that throw exceptions when integer overflows occur.
 	* `Ownable` keeps track of a contract owner and permits the transfer of ownership by the current owner.
+				This part of the logic  originally propose a straight method named `renounceOwnership` We've enhanced this logic by adding new methods to allow the current owner to definitively and safely relinquish control of the contract. this safe check mechanism has been implemented to absolutely avoid situations where a method is unwantely called which could potentially lock the all ecosystem permanently.
+				To make sure this will never happens, we've defined the standalone release process in 2 steps :
+					1. First, the owner calls `preRenounceOwnership` method to generate, store and retrieve an hexadecimal random key named `relinquishmentToken`.
+					2. In a second time, the owner calls `renounceOwnership` method with `relinquishmentToken` to renounce to his ownership and set the standalone state to true.
 	* `Burnable`provides a burning function that decrement the balance of the burner and the total supply
 	* `StandardToken` provides an implementation of the ERC20 standard.
-	* `Pausable` allows owner to pause the Token Offering contract.